leylatuon/Pomo/README.md

 # Pomo

+Install MongoDB locally and start server (MongoDB can be installed using Homebrew on macOS machines).

 Start by running npm i in both api and pomo directory to install all dependencies.

 To run the front end, go to the pomo directory and run npm run dev